Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 However, people with this condition may directly enter the REM stage causing them to fall asleep suddenly and it is characterized by uncontrollable daytime sleepiness.

-Blood Tests for Insomnia: What You Need to Know
+Blood Tests For Insomnia: What You Need To Know

 Blood tests are quite safe and non-invasive ways your healthcare provider can check and get a variety of information about your health.
 The method can help in revealing iron levels, thyroid functions, hormone levels, mental health conditions, etc.